Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 Measuring social motivation entails, by definition, investigating interaction effects between individuals, smaller groups and large populations as well as between-group interactions.
 In order to address effects of social psychology, the authors would need to extend their approach and take, e.g., individual- versus group-induced motivation into account (such as motivation with or without superordinate goals), or to compare e.g., the behaviour of competing groups.

 There is certainly not a single ‘correct’ way of measuring social motivation.
-Methods of analysis range from qualitative studies among small groups to traditional, tried-and-tested statistics and data analysis of representative groups to big data models provided by computer science when it comes to very large sample sizes.
+Methods of analysis range from qualitative studies among small groups to traditional, tried-and-tested statistics and data analysis of representative groups to big data models provided by Bayesian networks when it comes to very large sample sizes.
 What matters, in any case, is the relevance and meaningfulness of research: Does research help people to govern their lives?
 Do findings provide a deeper understanding how technology transforms our social identity?
-Can we predict and prevent harmful social behaviour?
+Can we predict and prevent harmful social behavior?
 How can we support inclusive social norms, control social aggression and mediate social conflicts?
 How can we gain insight into issues such as bias correction and stereotype formation?

 What does really drive people?